THE BEST HIV CARE STARTS WITH A CONVERSATION

 Garry, living with HIV, and his doctor Laura, explore how we can all contribute to building a more supportive, understanding, human, and empathetic environment for everyone navigating life with HIV.
 Together they talk about the importance of speaking up, combatting the misunderstanding around HIV, the value of HCPs listening to their patients and how treatments have changed over the years.

 Rebecca and her doctor, Sanjay, discuss how they have built a strong bond that allows them to enjoy each other’s company, be radically honest with one another, and navigate Rebecca’s HIV journey together.
-They discuss how HIV medicines has transformed people’s outlook on life, reinforce the importance of openness and clarity between doctors and patients to ensure the best care possible and talk about the importance treating the person in front of you and not the diagnosis.
+They discuss how advances in HIV medicines have transformed many people’s outlook on life, reinforce the importance of openness and clarity between doctors and patients to ensure the best care possible, and talk about the importance of treating the person in front of you and not the diagnosis.

 START YOUR OWN CONVERSATIONS